cmsj/cmsj.net/content/2025-05-23-swift6-finder-action.md

 import UniformTypeIdentifiers
 import Synchronization

-// This is a function that will instantiate our actor, pass it a URL from
+// This is a helper function that will instantiate our actor, call it with the url from Finder that
-// Finder and return the URL of the directory it created with the extracted files
-// in it.
-func extract(_ url: URL) async throws -> URL? {
+// we're extracting, and then return the URL we wrote the archive's contents to. func extract(_ url: URL) async throws -> URL? {
     // This first FileManager call is super weird, but it gives you a private, temporary
     // directory to use to write your output files/folders to.
-    // (it's super weird because we don't tell it anything about the action we're currently
+    // It's super weird because we don't tell it anything about the action we're currently
-    // responding to, and the directory it creates is accessible to our code, but otherwise
+    // responding to, and the directory it creates is accessible only by our code - the user can't
+    // go into this directory, nor can root.
+    // Somehow macOS knows what we're doing and gives us an appropriate directory.
+I have put no
-    // not - the user can't go into this directory, nor can root). let itemReplacementDirectory = try FileManager.default.url(for: .itemReplacementDirectory,
+    // effort into trying to understand that, it is what it is. let itemReplacementDirectory = try FileManager.default.url(for: .itemReplacementDirectory,
                                                                in: .userDomainMask,
                                                                appropriateFor: URL(fileURLWithPath: NSHomeDirectory()),